 Advertisement

-Affecting an estimated 33 million Americans, overactive bladder (OAB), sometimes called urge incontinence, is the abrupt, strong need to urinate.
+About 33 million adults in the United States have overactive bladder (OAB).
+Sometimes called urge incontinence, OAB is the abrupt, strong need to urinate.
 It's different from stress incontinence, which occurs when movement—like sneezing or coughing—places stress on your bladder, causing you to pee.
 Some people have a combination of the two conditions, called mixed incontinence.

 OAB symptoms are defined by four main characteristics: